- Home

 Oil Based Paints & Stains

 Oil-based paints & stains are hazardous waste.
 Do not throw these in the trash.
-They can be brought to the Clean Sweep Hazardous Waste Collection for a fee.
+A hazardous waste voucher program is available to residents to cover disposal cost.

-Year-Round Latex & Oil Paints & Stain Disposal
+Year-Round Latex Paint, Oil Paint & Stain Disposal

 - Somerset, WI